pip-services/pip-services-docs/content/en/python/grpc/clients/commandable_grpc_client.md

 ### Description

-The CommandableGrpcClient class allows you to create clients that call the commandable GRPC service.
+The CommandableGrpcClient class allows you to create clients that call a commandable GRPC service.

 Important points